-Turkey: Energy regulator grants 449 electricity trading licenses10.
-July 2015. / SEE Energy News
+Turkey: Energy regulator grants 449 electricity trading licenses, SEE Energy News

 According to data from Turkish Energy Market Regulatory Authority (EMRA) a total of 2,565 licenses were granted last year in the electricity, oil and natural gas markets.